clentjones/clentjones/README.md

 Welcome to my GitHub repository!

-I am a passionate and dedicated Cybersecurity & AI Solutions professional with experience in remote infrastructure support, cloud management, risk assessment, and security audits.
+I am a passionate and dedicated IT Support & Systems Optimization professional with experience in remote infrastructure support, cloud management, risk assessment, and security audits.
 With certifications in Google IT Automation with Python, Google Cybersecurity, Oracle Cloud Infrastructure Generative AI Professional, and CompTIA Security+, Network+, Server+, I continuously strive to expand my expertise with the intention of contributing to the Cybersecurity/AI community.

 Throughout my career, I have successfully improved operational efficiencies, enhanced IT infrastructure network security, and collaborated with cross-functional teams to achieve significant results.
 My educational background along side my work experience at Adna Technologies, Hanwha Techwin, and the University of Houston has equipped me with a deep understanding of cybersecurity & IT landscapes coincided with the ability to address complex challenges.

 ## Objective
-In this repository, you will find a collection of projects showcasing my skills in programming, data manipulation, security analysis, and AI principles.
+In this repository, you will find a collection of projects showcasing my skills in programming, data manipulation, security analysis, network administration and AI principles.
 From developing interactive Python scripts to mastering SQL data manipulation, each project reflects my commitment to understanding the cybersecurity & AI ethos.
-I have hands-on experience with a variety of security tools, including Nmap, Wireshark, tcpdump, and the Elastic Security SIEM as well as my continued courses in AI, LLMs, and Machine Learning.
+I have hands-on experience with a variety of security tools, including Nmap, Wireshark, tcpdump, and the Elastic Security SIEM as well as my continued courses in Cloud Infrastructure, AI, and Machine Learning.
 I also possess a foundational understanding of security frameworks such as NIST CSF 2.0, SP 800-61, HIPAA, HITRUST(CSF), PCI DSS, and ISO/IEC 27001.

 I am eager to contribute my talents to this field and excited to share my projects and insights with you.
-Whether you are a fellow cybersecurity and AI enthusiast, a potential employer, or simply curious about my work, I hope you find this repository informative and inspiring.
+Whether you are a fellow technology enthusiast, a potential employer, or simply curious about my work, I hope you find this repository informative and inspiring.

 Let's connect and work together to make the digital world a safer place!